 about past sins, spirit baptism is about future sins.
 So those who are sanctified outside the true congregation

-must join it by water baptism, or they go to Gehenna.
+must join it by water baptism, or they fail their spirit baptism test.
 That is why God permits no sanctification in

 spirit unless there is a true religion in existence to be water baptised into.